Frequently Asked Questions

 Q: Which set of condos are getting the stairways done this year (Summer 2013)?

-Q: Does the stairway project include the stairs form the parking lot?
+Q: Does the stairway project include the stairs from the parking lot?

-A: Yes and the stairs will be made out of metal.
+A: Yes and the stairs will be made from metal.

 Q: Has BSOA approved the design?

 A: Yes, the Architectural Review Committee of BSOA, the BSAC, approved the design at their April 11, 2013 meeting.
-The Architect, two Board member and a representative from Alpine Property Management were present at the meeting.
+The Architect, two Board members and a representative from Alpine Property Management were present at the meeting.
+The amended design was approved by the BSAC in June.

 Q: When will the project begin?